ibm-cloud-docs/databases-for-postgresql/howto-admin-password.md

 ## Setting the admin password via the API

-The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
+The _Foundation Endpoint_ that is shown on the _Overview_ panel _Deployment Details_ section of your service provides the base URL to access this deployment through the API.
 Use it with the `/deployments/{id}/users/{username}` endpoint to set the admin password.
 ```
 curl -X PATCH `https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/admin' \
 -H "Authorization: Bearer $APIKEY" \